categories

 1. Before you can share your screen control in Microsoft Teams, you will first need to share your screen.

-How to screen share in Teams
+Sharing screen in Microsoft Teams

 Remote Control Is Not Working on Teams: How to Solve It?